kurapica/Scorpio/README.md

     * _SVDB.Char.Spec:SetDefault{ key1 = value1, key2 = value2 }
     * _SVDB.Char.Spec:SetDefault( key, value )

-BTW. the values can also be tables, and if value if not table, only boolean, number, string will be accepted.
+BTW. the values can also be tables, and only table, boolean, number, string value will be accepted.
+If the value is a function, it'll be used as a value factory.

+If you decided reset the saved variables, you also can do it like :

+* Account Reset :
+    * _SVDB:Reset() -- Reset the account data with default, won't affect character data.

+* Character Reset :
+    * _SVDB.Char:Reset() -- Reset the character data with default, won't affect specialization data.

+* Character-Specialization Reset :
+    * _SVDB.Char.Spec:Reset() -- Reset current specialization data with default.
+    * _SVDB.Char.Spec:ResetAll() -- Reset all specialization data with default.

+You should handle the addon updating by yourselves after the data reseted.

 ---------------------------------------